lkovari/RibbonsColorRecursive/README.md

 -asyncronity for example each position can be run in a separate thread.

--optimize find to less memory consumption
+-optimize find to less memory consumption.

 STILL NOT FINISHED THE OPTIMIZATION!